Are You Getting the Best Out of Your Senior Leadership Team?

 What can the CEO do to ensure the leadership team capitalizes on the potential for collective impact and results?
 How do team members integrate their individual skills and expertise into a highly functioning executive team that intentionally acts together, leveraging their opportunity to work for the entire enterprise?

 Nearly all the senior executives in our study (97%) agreed that “increased effectiveness of my executive team will have a positive impact on organizational results.”
-There is substantial value in assessing a team’s current functioning, and then working to optimize its performance and alignment as a genuine “enterprise leadership team” that takes a collective approach to creating results.
+There is substantial value in assessing a team’s current functioning, and then working to optimize its performance and senior leadership team alignment as a genuine “enterprise executive team” that takes a collective approach to creating results.

 A senior leadership team isn’t just another team.
 The best practices and conventional wisdom of effective teams are not sufficient to create a high-functioning executive leadership team.
 The role and realities at the top create unique challenges.